chrisdone/website/posts/hell.markdown

 * It should run immediately (no visible compilation steps).
 * It should have no module system.
 * It should have no package system.[^5]
-* It should have no abstraction capabilities (classes, data types, polymorphic
+* It should have no abstraction capabilities (classes, fancy data types, polymorphic functions, etc.).
-* functions, etc.).
-* And it does not change in backwards-incompatible ways.[^2]
+* It should not change in backwards-incompatible ways.[^2]

 Why no module or package system?
 They make it harder for a system to be "done."
-There always some other integration that you can do; some other feature.
+There's always some other integration that you can do; some other feature to add.
 I'd prefer Hell to be [cold-blooded software](https://dubroy.com/blog/cold-blooded-software/), there's [beauty in finished software](https://josem.co/the-beauty-of-finished-software/).

-Based on the above I can define a _scripting threshold_, meaning, when you reach for a module system or a package system, or abstraction capabilities, or when you want more than what’s in the standard library, then you probably want a general purpose programming language
+Based on the above, I can define a _scripting threshold_, meaning, when you reach for a module system or a package system, or abstraction capabilities, or when you want more than what’s in the standard library, then you probably want a general purpose programming language